jennttraan/Successful-Bike-Share/README.md

 Three questions will guide the future marketing program:

-How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual riders use Cyclistic bikes differently?

-Why would casual riders buy Cyclistic annual memberships?
+2. Why would casual riders buy Cyclistic annual memberships?

-How can Cyclistic use digital media to influence casual riders to become members?
+3. How can Cyclistic use digital media to influence casual riders to become members?

-The director of marketing has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

 <b>In this assignment, I will produce a report with the following deliverables:</b>

-A clear statement of the business task
+1.  clear statement of the business task

-A description of all data sources used
+2. A description of all data sources used

-Documentation of any cleaning or manipulation of data
+3. Documentation of any cleaning or manipulation of data

-A summary of my analysis
+4. A summary of my analysis

-Supporting visualizations and key findings
+5. Supporting visualizations and key findings

 <b>Business Task </b>